 • Integrated management on childhood and adult illnesses

 • Responsible parenthood and natural family planning

 • Health education on social vices and alternative health

-Sanlakbay para sa Pagbabagong Buhay is a parish community-based rehabilitation program which aims to transform lives, restore human dignity and reintegrate drug dependents to their communities.
+Sanlakbay para sa Pagbabagong Buhay is a parish community-based rehabilitation program that aims to transform lives, restore human dignity, and reintegrate drug dependents into their communities.

 The program is currently being implemented in 12 parish-community in the Archdiocese of Manila.

-Sanlakbay is in partnership with the government (PDEA, DOH, LGU, DILG, PNP) and private sectors (Ateneo Center for Family Ministires, UST Graduate School Pyscho-Trauma Clinic).
+Sanlakbay is in partnership with the government (PDEA, DOH, LGU, DILG, PNP) and private sectors (Ateneo Center for Family Ministries, UST Graduate School Pyscho-Trauma Clinic).